Get startedGet started for free

 13. Comparing scales

 Each way of describing responses has different benefits.
 Most likely outcome is easiest to understand because the answer is always yes or no, but this lacks precision.
-Probabilities and odds ratios are still fairly easy to understand for a data literate audience.
+Probabilities and odds are still fairly easy to understand for a data literate audience.
 However, the non-linear predictions make it hard to reason about how changes in the explanatory variable will change the response.
-Log odds ratio is difficult to interpret for individual values, but the linear relationship with the explanatory variables makes it easy to reason about changes.
+Log odds is difficult to interpret for individual values, but the linear relationship with the explanatory variables makes it easy to reason about changes.

 14. Let's practice!